 | TikTok | Highlights: Virality, young audience, discovery.
 Best Practices: Ultra-short tutorials (15-60 sec.), challenges, humor, trending sounds. |

-In summary, success on social media in 2026 relies on authenticity and consistency.
-Whether you share the trajectory of a perfect smash or the smiles after a friendly match, the goal is to create a strong bond with your audience.
+In summary, success on social media in 2026 relies on authenticity and regularity.
+Whether you share the trajectory of a perfect smash or the smiles after a match with friends, the goal is to create a strong bond with your audience.
 By adopting a strategy tailored to your profile and the codes of each platform, you will transform your followers into true ambassadors for your brand or club.

 Need to audit your social media strategy or create impactful content?
 Contact the Actu Padel team for a personalized analysis and discover our community management services.